jerji/resume/README.md

 ### Beanfield Metroconnect
 2021/10 -- 2024/10

--   Spearheads development of infrastructure automation, minimizing human error and rapidly accelerating delivery of both products and services.
+-   Spearheaded development of infrastructure automation, minimizing human error and rapidly accelerating delivery of both products and services.
 Automated provisioning of end-user network equipment, eliminating technician on-site waiting time and allowing for more customer deployments per day.
--   Acts as embedded security liaison to the Network/Engineering organization, providing guidance and feedback during development and implementation.
+-   Acted as embedded security liaison to the Network/Engineering organization, providing guidance and feedback during development and implementation.
--   Champions the safe adoption of open-source technology and contributions within the company, leading by example through work with LibreNMS, Oxidized, etc.
+-   Championed the safe adoption of open-source technology and contributions within the company, leading by example through work with LibreNMS, Oxidized, etc.